The Thrive Patch is a weight loss patch that you apply to your skin. It’s sold as part of an 8-week lifestyle program created by the company Le-Vel.

 No studies have assessed the effectiveness of the Thrive Patch for weight loss.

 Green coffee beans are unroasted.
-They’re a source of chlorogenic acid, a carbohydrate blocker that aids weight loss by blocking the absorption of carbs.
+They’re a source of chlorogenic acid, a substance that aids weight loss by blocking the absorption of carbohydrates.

 Garcinia cambogia is a popular weight loss supplement.
 It’s said to aid weight loss by increasing fat burning and reducing appetite.

-Results of weight loss studies have been mixed, with the positive studies only showing marginal effects (6).
+Results of weight loss studies have been mixed, with the positive studies showing only marginal effects (

-Overall, there is not currently enough research to support that any of the active ingredients in the Thrive Patch are effective for weight loss is currently insufficient.
+Overall, there is not currently enough research to support the claim that any of the patch’s active ingredients are effective for weight loss.

-Additionally, it’s unclear how much of the active ingredients are in the patch and whether they’re present in sufficient amounts to have any effect.
+Additionally, it’s unclear how much of each active ingredient the patch contains and whether they’re present in sufficient amounts to have any effect.

 This means that in addition to a lack of evidence for the effectiveness of the ingredients within the patch, it’s currently unclear whether the patches are even able to increase your blood levels of these active ingredients.

-In addition to promising weight loss, the Thrive Patch also claims to increase energy levels and improve brain function, appetite management and digestive health.
+In addition to promising weight loss, the Thrive Patch claims to increase energy levels and improve brain function, appetite management, and digestive health.

-As with the weight loss claims, the lack of studies examining these supposed benefits means it’s impossible to assess whether they’re true or not.
+As with the weight loss claims, the lack of studies examining these supposed benefits means it’s impossible to assess whether they are accurate.

-Some of the ingredients in the Thrive products, including the Thrive Patch, have been linked to some of these effects.
+Some of the ingredients in the Thrive products, including the Thrive Patch, have been linked to some possible benefits.

 The Thrive Patch also contains CoQ10, which has been linked to reduced muscle fatigue and a subsequent improvement in exercise performance, though more research is still needed (

-Additionally, given the lack of research and vague nature of some of the claims, it’s probably wise to be skeptical towards the effectiveness of the products.
+Additionally, given the lack of research and the vague nature of some of the claims, it’s probably wise to be skeptical about the effectiveness of the products.

-Thrive patches are not recommended for anyone under the age of 18, as well as pregnant or breastfeeding women (12).
+Thrive patches are not recommended for anyone under age 18 or anyone who is pregnant or nursing (12).

-That said, anecdotal reports on websites and forums suggest possible side effects, such skin rashes at the site of the patch.
-Anxiety, nausea, stomach cramps, palpitations and headaches, have also been cited by people taking the products.
+However, anecdotal reports on websites and forums suggest possible side effects such as skin rashes at the site of the patch, anxiety, nausea, stomach cramps, palpitations, and headaches.

 These reports are hard to verify but may be attributable to the products taken by consumers using the plan.